asen/smg/docs/index.md

 It would be much better to to use persistent connections and this is what the SMG JMX plugins provides.
 Documentation TBD

+- mon - the "mon" (SMGMonCheckPlugin) plugin currently implements two types of value checks - anomaly detection and period-over-period check.
+Plugin checks are configured using the special alert-p-<pluginId>-<checkId>: "<conf>" config attribute.

 <a name="monitoring" />

 #### Monitoring